Rothschild Martin Maurel

-Rothschild Martin Maurel (previously Banque Martin Maurel) is a French private bank headquartered in Paris, with a significant presence in France, Belgium, and Monaco.
+Rothschild Martin Maurel (formerly Banque Martin Maurel) is a French private bank headquartered in Paris, with a significant presence in France, Belgium, and Monaco.
 Its origins date back to 1825.

 History

-Early History
+Early history

-The Banque Martin Maurel was established in 1964 as a result of a merger of Banque Martin Frères (founded in 1825) Banque Maurel (founded in 1929) by Robert Maurel.
+The Banque Martin Maurel was established in 1964 as a result of a merger of Banque Martin Frères (founded in 1825) and Banque Maurel (founded in 1929) by Robert Maurel.
 At the time, the bank became a subsidiary of the holding company Compagnie Financière Martin Maurel Société Anonyme.